PowerShell/psl-pester/README.md

 NOTE
 ====

-**This fork is a temporerely solution for [cross-platform PowerShell](https://github.com/PowerShell/PowerShell).
+**This fork is a temporary solution for [cross-platform PowerShell](https://github.com/PowerShell/PowerShell).
 We don't plan to maintain it or take any contributions.**

-**We are working on the proper set of changes for [Pester](https://github.com/pester/Pester).
-This fork will be eventually removed.**
+**We are working on the proper set of changes for [Pester](https://github.com/pester/Pester) to support cross-platform execution and this fork will be eventually removed.**

 ------------------------------------------------------------------